 Asking for help creates collaboration

 As 2020 demanded many organisations action their crisis management plans, workplaces are becoming being more adept at dealing with change and business failings.
 Many difficult decisions have been made, some overnight and some over the course of the unpredictable pandemic.
 The issue with the pandemic for leaders is that there is no rule book on it.
 Many answers came through collaboration and consultation with experts, and in the ability to ask for help when needed.
-When leaders share their vulnerability and wave their hand for help, they can gain new perspective, an encourage collaboration and innovation, as well as becoming more relatable.
+When leaders share their vulnerability and wave their hand for help, they can gain a new perspective, and encourage collaboration and innovation, as well as becoming more relatable.
 This can also allow leaders to learn and develop new strengths.

 When people share, great work is done

-When leaders ask the tough questions rather than thinking they have all the answers, they give themselves the chance to hear and embrace their team’s ideas.
-“There is no team without trust”, as stated by Head of Industry at Google Paul Santagata.
+When leaders ask tough questions rather than thinking they have all the answers, they give themselves the chance to hear and embrace their team’s ideas.
+“There is no team without trust”, as stated by the Head of Industry at Google Paul Santagata.
 Creating teams with trust is about everyone working toward the common goal that works for everyone, this being social capital – a set of shared values that allows individuals to work together in a group to effectively achieve a common purpose.
 Not only is the work shared, but also the ideas and therefore the end result is the same.

 Being a good leader isn’t always about you – it’s about the people around you.
 Vulnerability can be a difficult trait to embrace for many leaders, especially since admitting your mistakes and asking for help aren’t qualities traditionally associated with successful leaders.
-However, what 2020 has taught us more than ever is that we live in an imperfect world where mistakes can and will be made, and we are often presented more questions than answers.
+However, what 2020 has taught us more than ever is that we live in an imperfect world where mistakes can and will be made, and we are often presented with more questions than answers.
 One of the boldest acts a modern leader can do is to positively embrace their vulnerability, and encourage others to do the same.